SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 #### Unquoted Service Path Attack

- It’s likely that the default Windows paths will not be vulnerable to this sort of attack, so I focused on services that were not in C:\\Windows.
+ It’s likely that the default Windows paths will not be vulnerable to this sort of attack, so I focused on services that were not in C\:\\Windows.

 ![](/reports/Wreath/image67.png)